fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 > For the fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above

 ### Step 2: OU to block non-Chromebook devices
-Create an [organization unit](https://support.google.com/a/answer/182537?hl=en) to house devices where the extension should not be installed.
+Create an [organizational unit](https://support.google.com/a/answer/182537?hl=en) to house devices where the extension should not be installed.
 [Add all the relevant devices](https://support.google.com/chrome/a/answer/2978876?hl=en) to this OU.

 In the Google Admin console, in the navigation menu, visit Devices > Chrome > Managed Browsers.